OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

-**Conclusion:** Most samples have small error, but some samples are indeed poorly imputed.
-From the histogram, we can safely [filtered out](https://openmendel.github.io/VCFTools.jl/dev/man/filter/#Subsetting-VCF-files-using-array-masks) samples with error $> 0.004$ as that would remove poorly imputed individuals without reducing sample size too much.
+**Conclusion:** Most samples are well imputed (e.g. score close to 1), but some samples are indeed poorly imputed.
+From the histogram, we can safely [filtered out](https://openmendel.github.io/VCFTools.jl/dev/man/filter/#Subsetting-VCF-files-using-array-masks) samples with score $< 0.999$ as that would remove poorly imputed individuals without reducing sample size too much.